-NAME DIRECTORATE DATE

-INTEREST DETAILS 1.
-Companies & Securities e.g. where you or a close relative or friend has a significant shareholding of a company or is actively involved in running a company which might do business with the Authority.
-2. Contracts e.g. where you or a close relative or friend intends to bid for a contract to be let by the Authority 3.
-Land or Property in the Authority area e.g. where you or a close relative or friend owns property in which the Authority has an interest or is subject to an application or regulatory action by the Authority 4.
-Intent to bid for land or property owned by the Authority 5.
-Sponsorship or Grants e.g. where you or a close relative or friend is involved with an organisation applies to the Authority for a grant.
-6. Others (please specify)
+NAME DIRECTORATE DATE INTER REST DETAILS 1.
+Companies & Securities e.g. where you or a close friend has a significant sha of a company or is actively in running a company wh do business with the Author areholding y involved nich might 2.
+Contracts e.g. where you or a close friend intends to bid for a close be let by the Authority relative or 3.
+Land or Property in the Autho e.g. where you or a close friend owns property in w Authority has an intere subject to an applic regulatory action by the Au relative or hich the est or is ation or 4.
+Intent to bid for land or prope by the Authority 5.
+Sponsorship or Grants e.g. where you or a close friend is involved organisation applies to the for a grant. with an 6.
+Others (please specify)

 Declaration

-I declare that the information provided is accurate to the best of my knowledge and belief.
+I declare that the information provided is accurate to the best of of my knowledge and

-Signature:
+belief. -

-Date:
+Signature: Date:

-Upon completion forward this form to Monitoring Officer.
+Upon completion forward this form to Mo nitoring Offic cer.

 This form will be retained for 7 years.